aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/populate-with-data/_index.md

 url: /mail-merge/populate-with-data/
 aliases: [/populate-mailmerge-template-with-data/]
 keywords: "Populate, Mail Merge, Word, Microsoft Word, Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android ,Go"
 description: "In this article you will learn that how to populate mail merge in various languages.
 You can download the SDK of your favorite language and start programming in a smartest way.
-The SDKs are available in Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android and Go languages."
+The Cloud SDKs are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages."
 weight: 10
 ---

 In this article you will learn that how to populate mail merge or mustache template with data in various languages.
 You can download an SDK of your favorite language and start programming in a smartest way.
-The SDKs are available in Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android and Go languages.
+The Cloud SDKs are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages.

 [This API](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMerge) represents a controller for executing the mail merge.

-Description of some important parameters of the API is given below:
+The following is a description of the most important parameters:

 |Parameter Name|Description|
 | :- | :- |